-When a country is hit by a disaster which overwhelms its response capacity, European countries can provide assistance via the EU Civil Protection Mechanism.
+Natural and man-made disasters know no borders and can occur at any moment.
+A well-coordinated response at European level allows avoiding duplication of relief efforts and ensures that assistance meets the real needs of the affected region.
+When a disaster cannot be dealt by one country alone, participating states step in and provide assistance via the European Union Civil Protection Mechanism (EUCPM).
 The Mechanism was established in 2001 to foster cooperation among national civil protection authorities across Europe.
-It enables a more rapid and effective response to emergencies by coordinating the delivery of civil protection teams and assets to the affected country and population.
+It enables a more rapid and effective response to emergencies by coordinating and financially supporting the delivery of civil protection teams and assets to the affected country and population.